theRTVance/RSSFilter/README.md

 ### How I use it:
 My home server runs the script nightly.
-I have a cronjob set up to run a script that runs all the filtering scripts.
+I have a cronjob set up to run a script that runs all the filtering scripts. <br>
-Syncthing syncs those eddited RSS files to my phone.
+Syncthing syncs those eddited RSS files to my phone. <br>
-I use Tasker to Launch a Server app (SHTTPS) and press the button to start the server.
+I use Tasker to Launch a Server app (SHTTPS) and press the button to start the server. <br>
-My Podcast App is then set to 127.0.0.1/rssFeed.name It grabs the RSS Feed like normal.
+My Podcast App is then set to 127.0.0.1/rssFeed.name <br>
+It grabs the RSS Feed like normal.<br>
-SHTTPS automatically turns off after 15 minutes
+SHTTPS automatically turns off after 15 minutes <br>

 Alternatively I have tried TailScale. <br>
 I don't recall why I didn't use that method.
 Probably because I like using duckduckgos app tracking blocker.